-Browsing 20 - 28 results of 28 programs for subject - History
+Browsing 20 - 30 results of 30 programs for subject - History

+Join the Live@ crew and NASA scientists as we delve into the ancient knowledge of the Chacoans, daily sky watchers who amassed a great knowledge about the movements of the sun.
+And learn why today's astronomers and solar physicists continue to watch the sun, using modern ground-based observatories and orbiting space telescopes.
+Originally produced for NOVA in 1982, Jon Else's film takes a look behind the scenes at the Exploratorium.
+The film follows the development of three exhibits from prototype to museum floor.
+Palace of Delights won a Cine Golden Eagle Award and was shown at the International Film and Television Festival of New York.
 A collection of random quotes by Exploratorium founder, Dr.Frank Oppenheimer.
 In this short film Frank Oppenheimer gives us some of his visions for what he is creating in the beautiful Palace of Fine Arts.
 This film dates back to 1969, the year that the Exploratorium was founded.
 Jon Boorstin's 1974 film, Exploratorium, was nominated for the Academy Award for Documentary Short Subject.
 This film explores the museum through imagery and sound, without a narrative voice-over.
 Shortly after Frank Oppenheimer's death, Exploratorium staff share their experiences working with Frank, and tell us why staff retention at the Exploratorium was never an issue.
 The sun holds an honored place in the lives of Southwestern Native Americans.
 Hear insights into the importance of the sun from Dr. Shelly Valdez, educator at Laguna Pueblo; Dr. Isabel Hawkins, solar researcher at UC Berkeley; and Andrew Garcia Sr., coordinator of Tewa dancers.
 Paul Doherty and Ron Hipschman discuss some of Saturn's interesting history.
 Find out how yeast performs its biochemical transformation of a bit of flour and water into crusty, delicious bread.
 Explore the history of breadmaking around the world, and learn how bread has come to occupy such a central place in the cuisines of many nations.
 We'll bake some bread in our studio kitchen, play with yeast and glutens in our lab, and share recipes.
 On May 13, 2000, we peeked under the wrappings of an Egyptian mummy from the Fine Arts Museums of San Francisco.
 A live video link connected us to the imaging center at UC San Francisco.
 Radiologist Dr. Henry Goldberg and Fine Arts museum conservator Lesley Bone guided us through the CT scan and helped to interpret the findings.